GregoryBWilson/MechaCar_Statistical_Analysis/README.md

 t.test(coil_lot3_PSI,mu = 1500)
 ```

-The results of the test are essentially the same, but look for instance at the p-value results and the alternate hypothesis.
+The results of the test are essentially the same but look, for instance, at the p-value results and the alternate hypothesis.

 ```R
 > t.test(coil_lot1_PSI,mu = 1500) #compare sample versus specification of 1500 PSI